 The Holdfast Bay trial successfully brought a driverless vehicle experience to the public using the Olli shuttle from Local Motors.

 In a 'first mile — last mile' public transport trial used on public roads, Flinders University has partnered with the Department for Infrastructure and Transport (DIT), RAA and several industry project supporters including SAGE, to provide a driverless shuttle at Flinders University’s Tonsley and Bedford Park campuses.

-A joint project between the City of Playford, French autonomous vehicle manufacturer EasyMile, intelligent transportation system specialist SAGE Automation and the Department of Planning, Transport and Infrastructure (DPTI) will see an autonomous shuttle bus carrying passengers from the Munno Para Railway Station to the Playford Alive Township and facilities.
+A joint project between the City of Playford, French AV manufacturer EasyMile, ITS specialist SAGE Automation and the Department for Infrastructure and Transport (DIT), the trial saw an autonomous shuttle bus carry passengers from the Munno Para Railway Station to the Playford Alive Township and facilities.

 The trial was supported by the South Australian Government’s Future Mobility Lab Fund, which aims to encourage and stimulate developments in connected and autonomous vehicles, and position South Australia at the forefront of these emerging technologies.

 The two-year project was the first regional trial in South Australia and provided first and last-mile connecting services linking the various elements of the community and also providing mobility for the elderly and tourists.

-The route will connect the areas of the Renmark CBD including the riverfront, the Renmark Club, aged care villages, swimming pool, library and the shopping precinct.
-The trial will also complement existing regional bus and local transport services.
-Future phases of the project will also connect the other areas of Renmark based on community needs.
+The route connected the areas of the Renmark CBD including the riverfront, the Renmark Club, aged care villages, swimming pool, library and the shopping precinct.
+The trial also complemented existing regional bus and local transport services.

-SAGE will manage operations of the trial for the 2-year duration from the National Operations Centre.
+SAGE managed the operations of the trial for the duration of the trial from our National Operations Centre.

-The pods have already demonstrated a high level of acceptance of driverless technology by passengers and continue to be a valuable mode of transportation between various Tonsley locations including TAFE SA, Flinders University and SAGE Group Headquarters.
+The pods demonstrated a high level of acceptance of driverless technology by passengers and were a valuable mode of transportation between various Tonsley locations including TAFE SA, Flinders University and SAGE Group Headquarters.